-These are a selection of the in-house design team's logo concepts.
+These are a selection of the in-house design team's initial logo concepts.

 The Pool Deck

-The pool deck was a ball pit with two separate lanes, in which visitors could test different ways of "floating" on "water molecules."
-This was one of several areas I created and installed graphics for.
+The Pool Deck was a ball pit with two separate lanes in which visitors could test ways of "floating" on "water molecules."
+(In reality, ball pit balls were used in place of water molecules.)
+This was one of several sections I created and installed graphics for.

 Seek & Find